 Soon enough, we are at a giant wall with much detailed rock art.
 So many petroglyphs of bighorn sheep, trails, mountains.
 We wonder what they mean.

 The wall is also next to the exit through Wire Pass to the trailhead.
 We shimmy through the narrows.
 Have a minute of fun bouldering and a Mukmuk photo shoot.
 The fluted sandstone near the entrance of The Wave loos like a fine bench for dinner.
 We walk on by.
 Maybe we will when that lottery someday.

 Another bend and we are back out in the warm air of an open wash with golden evening light.
 The Navajo hills are fiery hues of red and orange in the desert glow.
 The air is rich with the sweet fragrance of cliffrose and Apache plume.
 Jackrabbits lope, cottontails scurry about.
 Crickets are chorusing.
 We stop and watch beetles doing yoga, inspect speckled insects new to us.

 At the Wire Pass Trailhead, we make a cowboy camp in the sagebrush.
 Then have dinner on the rocks by the interpretive signs.
 Bats fly about.
 The sky goes from the color of white wine and honey to pale peaches, purple, and finally the blue hues of twilight.

 Another beautiful and relaxing day on the Hayduke.

 Day 35: 13.9 miles; 542.6 miles total.
 Hwy 89 at Buckskin Wash to Wire Pass Trailhead.

-GPS: not needed; people sighted: Fireweed and Trekker Bob in Buckskin Wash and give hikers, best of all, Daybreaker!; roads: we crossed a couple.
+GPS: not needed; people sighted: Fireweed and Trekker Bob in Buckskin Wash and five other hikers, best of all: Daybreaker!; roads: we crossed a couple.